qiuxintao101/cobra/docs/install.rst

       source activate cobra
       snakemake all -np

-   If dryrun is successfull, proceeding with the following to start.
+   If dryrun is successfull, proceeding with the following to start (using 6 cores).

    .. code-block:: Bash